vPeteWalker/midway/lcm/lcm.rst

    A bit of context on what LCM is actually doing during the inventory process, as it could take up to 20 minutes to perform on a 4-node cluster, and up to 40 minutes on a 32-node cluster.

    - Use our master manifest to determine which modules are applicable on each host based on the hardware family.

    - Download these modules (note only the control logic, no images needed) onto the catalog service.

-   - Execute these modules on their respective environment - host or CVM.
+   - Execute these modules on their respective environment, host or CVM.

    - We pull these modules from the catalog service into the respective environment, run their detect logic, and determine current versions.

    - These processes are distributed to the LCM service running on all nodes.
-Each node picks up the work items, and runs the 2 scripts - one for CVM and another for the host.
+Each node picks up the work items, and runs the 2 scripts (one for CVM and another for the host).

 Performing Updates with the Life Cycle Manager ..............................................